coldclimate/omnomfrickinnom/content/blog/2020-05-03-aubergine-tomato-garlic-toast.markdown

 This week the content of our veg box lead to a super dinner.
 Firstly we had a tonne of garlic (2 nets, 12+ bulbs) and we had fresh aubergines, avocado, tomatoes and a massive loaf of bread.
 Firstly I made a batch of garlic confit by slow roasting 7 bulbs of garlic (thank goodness for the rubber tube garlic peeler) with a block of butter.
 We'll use the jars over the next few months.

-Secondly, googling aubergine and avocade lead me to [this brilliant recipe](https://www.rebelrecipes.com/griddled-aubergine-with-smashed-avocado/) which adapted nicely to what we had in the cupboard (including the tonne of garlic butter)
+Secondly, googling aubergine and avocado lead me to [this brilliant recipe](https://www.rebelrecipes.com/griddled-aubergine-with-smashed-avocado/) which adapted nicely to what we had in the cupboard (including the tonne of garlic butter)

 ## You will need